 Keeping chickens is one of the easiest ways to grow nutritious food on your homestead.
 These feathered friends don’t need much if they have space to graze, a place to sleep and lay eggs, and of course, proper nutrition.
-Here is some info on what to feed chickens, including specific things you can do to feed them well, and cheaply.
+Here is some info on what to feed chickens, including specific things you can do to feed them well, and inexpensively.

 What Can Chickens Eat?